-Activity 1: [name of activity] [briefly describe activity & summarize potential adverse environmental impacts] IEE or EA Condition (reproduced or summarized from the IEE or EA) Mitigation Specific actions to be taken to comply with the condition. (if an IEE or EA condition is already specific to the project/ activity and implementation actions self- evident, this "translation step" can be omitted) Monitoring How will the project verify that mitigation is being implemented and is both effective and sufficient?
+Activity I: [name of activity] [briefly describe activity & summarize potential adverse environmental impacts] IEE or EA Condition (reproduced or summarized from the IEE or EA) Mitigation Specific actions to be taken to comply with the condition. (if an IEE or EA condition is already specific to the project/ activity and implementation actions self- evident, this "translation step" can be omitted) Monitoring How will the project verify that mitigation is being implemented and is both effective and sufficient?
 Timing and Responsible Parties Who is responsible for mitigation, monitoring, reporting?
-Timing/frequency of these actions a al altet a sa a li la a sa altet a sa
+Timing/frequency of these actions

-[add rows for additional conditions] [repeat table for additional activities]
+[add rows for additional conditions] [ repeat table for additional activities]